isomerpages/nlb-eyeonasia/_india-know-living/01-commuting-in-india.md

 The government of India has proposed and constructed various mass rapid transit projects, such as metro rail and bus rapid transit system (BRTS) projects, under the purview of the National Urban Transport Policy (NUTP), Jawaharlal Nehru National Urban Renewal Mission (JnNURM) and other such schemes.
 The study identifies 12 issues and their priority in the decision-making process of selecting a public transport (MRTS) mode to implement.

-Retrieved from EbscoHost databases. *myLibrary* ID is required to access this database.
+Retrieved from EBSCOhost databases. *myLibrary* ID is required to access this database.

 <img src="/images/resources/Database 3.jpg" style="width:180px;" />